thelimonadee/WordleSolverExtension/README.md

 # WordleSolverExtension
 For CPSC481 AI Project - Michael Joseph Lim

-# Wordle AI Solver & Tutor
-## -Heuristic and Data-Driven Search Agent
+# Wordle AI Solver & Tutor - Heuristic and Data-Driven Search Agent
 This project implements an intelligent Wordle-solving agent capable of both full autonomous play and real time tutoring for human players playing wordle on their devices.
 The system combines concepts from state-space search, informed heuristics, and probabilistic reasoning to efficiently solve the official Wordle puzzle set (2,315 accepted answers).
 Built on top of an extended open-source solver (cited below), this project introduces: